kheller18/data-structures-algorithms/questions/GIT.md

       + `Approach 2`: New commit can be created that reverts changes done in the bad commit.
 It can be done using `git revert <name of bad commit>`

 35. What is the functionality of `git cherry-pick` command?
-    + This command is used to introduce certain commits from one branch onto another branch within the repository.
+    + `git cherry-pick`: used to introduce certain commits from one branch onto another branch within the repository.
 The most common use case is when we want to forward- or back-port commits from the maintenance branch to the development branch.

 36. Explain steps involved in removing a file from git index without removing from the local file system?
     + Sometimes we end up having certain files that are not needed in the git index when we are not being careful while using the `git add` command.
 Using the command `git rm` will remove the file from both the index and the local working tree which is not always desirable.